KongrooParadox/ansible-linux-pc/README.md

 # Pre-requisites
 1. Install Ansible

-Run `make init` to install Ansible and it's dependencies.
+As `root` user, run `make init` to install Ansible and it's dependencies.

 You can run `ansible --version` to confirm.